SouthernMethodistUniversity/data/sections/yourdata.md

 [<<< Previous](yourdata.md) | [Next >>>](async.md)

-# :yellow_circle: About your data project
+# :yellow_circle: About your data project :yellow_circle:
-* We are going to focus our synchronous group discussion around this page.
+We are going to focus our synchronous group discussion around this page.
 * What topic(s) do you want to focus on?
 * What kind(s) of data will you need?
 * Do you already have a data set identified for use or are you looking to find or create one?

 ## Handout for data discussion